Net Worth

 Career

 After completing university, Obama taught constitutional law for twelve years at the University of Chicago Law School.
 First as a lecturer from 1992-1996, then as a senior lecturer teaching constitutional law.
+While working for the university, he joined Miner Barnhill and Galland, a large firm, where he specialized as a civil rights attorney in civil rights litigation, including economic development.

-In 2005, Obama became the Illinois state senator, winning 70% of the vote in the 2004 general election.
+In 2005, Obama became an Illinois state senator, winning 70% of the vote in the 2004 general election.
 As a senator, he co-sponsored two initiatives, Secure America and the Orderly Immigration Act.
 By late 2006 – early 2007, he began stepping down to prepare for his presidential campaign.

 In early January 2009, Barack Obama was sworn in as the 44th United States President, serving two terms until 2017.
 When elected president, he was the first African American president and remains the only one in history.
 Within his first 100 days in office, he had ordered the closing of Guantanamo Bay.

 The first bill Obama signed into law was the Lilly Ledbetter Fair Pay Act of 2009, which changed the statute of limitations for equal-pay lawsuits.
+During his presidency, Obama served fearlessly, ensuring and supporting further statutes for LGBTQ rights.
+Including a crime prevention act, in combination with his support for the legalization of same-sex marriage.

 His final day in the Oval Office included 330 commutations for non-violent drug offenders and commutations for well over fifteen hundred others, including Chelsea Manning.